About Tanum Rock Carvings

 The UNESCO-listed Tanum Rock Carvings are a collection of Bronze Age carvings found in the area around the modern town of Tanumshede in Sweden.

-With at least 350 distinct groups of rock art comprising of hundreds of individual carvings, it is one of the most fascinating collections of its type in Europe.
-The carvings date from around 1700BC-500BC and depict scenes from the lives of those who lived in the area during this period – including scenes of ships, hunting and domestic life.
+With at least 350 distinct groups of rock art comprising of hundreds of individual carvings, Tanum Rock Carvings are one of the most fascinating collections of its type in Europe and as such, were declared a UNESCO World Heritage Site in 1994.

 A good place to start your exploration is at the Vitlycke Museum, where you can find further information and guides of the rock carvings in the area.
 The panel at Vitlycke lies 200 metres from the museum and is the most famous carving: the Bridal Couple or ‘Holy Wedding’.